Demos-thinktank/good-web-project/src/content/about.md

       race to reshape the most important international political, cultural and social space in existence.
   - paragraph: >-
       We must not focus on what we don’t want, and forget about what we do.
-Foo Bar, Hello world
 title: Project Partners
 partners:
   - description: One Sentence Description